Goggles/Resurrection/Readme.md

 You play one of Death's new assistants, and you have to (with a bit of guidance from your boss) recover the three parts of someone who needs to be resurrected.

+IMPORTANT NOTE - please don't read the code before you play the game!
+The answers are out in the open in the file so you'll spoil the fun for yourself!

+Though, if you're struggling, feel free to check the code for the answers (or ask me on Twitter @TopHatGoggles )

 Licence
 =======